-Collection Summary: Biographical material, correspondence, writings by Fingesten, printed matter, photographs, and a scrapbook.
+Collection Summary: Biographical material, correspondence, writings, teaching material, photographs, printed material, and a scrapbook.

-Biographical/Historical Note: Sculptor, graphic artist, and educator.
-Born 1916.
-Died 1987.
-Born Berlin, Germany.
-Emigrated to the United States in 1939.
-Founded the Pace University Art Department in 1950 and served as chairman until 1986.
+Biographical/Historical Note: Peter Fingesten (1916-1987) was a sculptor, graphic artist, and educator in New York.
+Born Berlin, Germany, Fingesten emigrated to the United States in 1939.
+He founded the Pace University Art Department in 1950 and served as chairman until 1986.

 How to Use this Collection

-- Microfilm reels 2804 and 3482 available at Archives of American Art offices and through interlibrary loan.
+- A small amount of the collection is available on microfilm reels 2804 (some printed materials) and 3482 (postcard from Ad Reinhardt).
+Microfilm is available at Archives of American Art offices and through interlibrary loan.

 - "Breast of the Madonna" draft and and related research material: Authorization to publish, quote, or reproduce must be obtained from: Carole Fingesten, 8 Vernal Ave., Foxboro, Mass.
 02035

 - Use of original papers requires an appointment and is limited to the Archives' Washington, D.C., Research Center.
 Contact Reference Services for more information.

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.